ravidziv/academic-kickstart/docs/website-maintenance.md

   and industry, without presenting a separate commercial advisory service.
 - Writing and podcast: `content/home/podcast.md`.
 Keep the `#podcast` anchor stable.
 The section links directly to authored essays as well as listening platforms, and the navigation label is Writing & Podcast.
+A restrained text link in the hero gives The Information Bottleneck visibility without adding another biography paragraph.
 - Research overview: `content/home/focus.md` and the `research_focus` widget.
   Its three cards link to the evergreen topic pages under `content/research/`: world models, memory and continual learning, and model compression.
 Keep